 The City of Irvine kicked off the development of its first Climate Action and Adaptation Plan (CAAP) in June 2021.
 By setting ambitious but achievable emissions reduction targets and laying out thoughtfully planned greenhouse gas (GHG) emissions reduction and climate adaptation measures, the CAAP will lay a pathway to achieving the City's climate goals.
 The Irvine CAAP seeks to:

-- Guide the City on the implementation of measurable actions to meet or exceed the State's GHG reduction targets and climate neutrality goal, as well as the City's ambitious carbon neutral goal by 2030.
+- Guide the City on the implementation of measurable actions to meet or exceed the State's GHG reduction targets and climate neutrality goal, as well as the City's ambitious carbon neutral goal.

 - Recommend adaptation measures that build resilience to current and future climate threats.